rackerlabs/design-system/_component_design/date-selector.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

-#### Calendar spawn and hover
+#### Calendar open and hover

-The date picker opens when the user tabs onto or clicks the date input field.
+The date selector opens when the user tabs onto or clicks the date input field.

 Use the hover state when the user hovers over a date or a month navigation arrow.
 Hovering over the arrows indicates that they user can go back in time or ahead in time.
-Each date in the picker has a hover state, but only one date can be selected.
+Each date in the selector has a hover state, but only one date can be selected.

 Subdue dates shown that belong to the previous or next months.
 The calendar switches to the next or previous month when the user clicks a subdued date, however, the date is not selected.
 The month must be active in order for the user to select it.